 WHELD is an evidence-based person-centred training programme which, in 4 clinical trials involving 2349 care home residents with dementia, demonstrated benefits in wellbeing, mental health and a reduction in sedative medications across London and Buckinghamshire.
-The study will introduce WHELD in 80 care homes across 6 ARC regions – South West, East of England, Newcastle, North West, East Midlands and Yorkshire and Humber.
+The study will introduce WHELD in up to 75 care homes across 6 ARC regions – South West, East of England, Newcastle, North West, East Midlands and Yorkshire and Humber.

 - What contextual factors will impact on how ready a care home is for implementation and what are the key variations that activities might be tailored to address?

 - What contextual factors could enable and hinder effective delivery of activities?